 CSIRO, Australia's national science agency, operates the ATNF as a world-class radio astronomy facility for Australian and international researchers under guidelines originally established by the Australian Science and Technology Council.

 Through its Division of Radiophysics, CSIRO has a long history of radio astronomy research dating back to the 1940s.
 In April 1990, the ATNF was formally created as a national facility.
 Until 30 November 2009 the ATNF operated as a CSIRO division in its own right.
 On 1 December 2009, ATNF activity became the responsibility of a new division, CSIRO Astronomy and Space Science (CASS), through which it is responsible via the CSIRO Executive to the Minister for Industry.

 The Chief of CASS is also the Director of the ATNF.

 Australia Telescope Steering Committee

-ATNF policy is shaped by the Australia Telescope Steering Committee (ATSC), an independent committee appointed by the Minister.
+ATNF policy is shaped by the Australia Telescope Steering Committee (ATSC), an independent committee appointed by the CSIRO Board.
 The ATSC meets at least once a year to advise the ATNF Director on the broad directions of the ATNF's scientific activities and longer term strategies for the development of the ATNF.
 The ATSC appoints the Australia Telescope Users Committee and the Time Assignment Committee.

 Australia Telescope Users Committee

 The Australia Telescope Users Committee (ATUC) represents the interests of the community of astronomy researchers who use the ATNF.
 The committee provides feedback to the ATNF Director, discussing problems with, and suggesting changes to, ATNF operations.
 It also discusses and provides advice on the scientific merit of future development projects.
 ATUC meetings are also a forum for informing telescope users of the current status and planned development of ATNF facilities, and recent scientific results.